 Financial statements are beneficial in small business accounting for a number of reasons, the largest one being they provide a big picture view of your business’ financial health.
 Financial statements make it easier to understand the data and get an idea of where you stand financially.
 You can use financial statements to determine if you have enough money to reinvest or grow your business, as well as pay yourself and your other accounts payable.
 Knowing your business’ finances also helps with cash flow management.

 The benefits and use cases of financial statements also expand beyond the obvious.
 Financial statements can also help you to:

 - Secure investors.
 If you need funds from investors or want to raise capital through crowdfunding, financial statements can prove your business is worth investing in.

 - Get loans.
 When applying for small business loans and funding, potential lenders will also want to review your financial statements to assess the likelihood of being paid back.
 You can look for funding through Shopify Capital and government relief programs for small businesses affected by COVID-19.

 - Deal with audits.
 Your local tax agency could audit your business at any time, and financial statements will help you weather those storms more smoothly.

 - Value your business.
 You might want to sell your business on Shopify Exchange or elsewhere.
 Financial statements help you value your business so you can establish a fair price.

 - Plan better.
 When you regularly prepare financial statements, you have more data to see trends.
 You can use historical data to forecast, and these projections will be more accurate because they’re based on actual data.

 Your financial statements also inform annual reports.
 Annual reports are financial and operational summaries for each year a company operates.
+Users can also use an online summarizer tool to generate summaries for meta description.
 They’re comprehensive reports that are distributed to shareholders so they can get an in-depth understanding of your business.
 We publish Shopify annual reports for investors and the general public to see, along with a few other financial statements.